 Examples of human error data breaches

 There are many instances of data breaches where a few wrong clicks have triggered a mass data leak.
-One of the most common examples of is that of accidental emails, whereby a data leak is caused when a sender accidentally attaches a personal data file, or forgets to anonymise the recipients of an email using the blind carbon copy (BCC).
+One of the most common examples is that of accidental emails, whereby a data leak is caused when a sender accidentally attaches a personal data file, or forgets to anonymise the recipients of an email using the blind carbon copy (BCC) feature.
 This mistake was made in a human error GDPR breach at Bristol City Council, in which an employee mistakenly sent out the names and email addresses of children with disabilities and special educational needs in a mass email.
 It also happened in the infamous 56 Dean Street Clinic leak.

 In reality, there are many platforms available for mass email campaigns, and the CC and BCC method is outdated and dangerous in our view.

 In addition, on some occasions, a data breach can be caused when information is unintentionally made accessible online.
 This could be due to an accidental website publication or a failure to secure a database.
 For example, in the Virgin Media data breach, a marketing database was left unsecured for a ten-month period, such that email addresses, postal addresses and phone numbers were accessible to unauthorised users.
 Whilst the error should never have been made, it should have also been picked up by routine data security monitoring in our view.

 We are currently representing claimants in a group action against Virgin Media.

 The GDPR is designed to hold those at the root of data protection negligence responsible for their actions, as well as preventing incidents from occurring.
 When a human error GDPR breach occurs, liability is not shifted onto a few employees – the whole business or organisation can be found negligent, as this is where ultimate responsibility lies.